ropensci/hddtools/cran-comments.md

 * Connection to TRMM database removed as the web service is no longer available.
 * Fixed problem with Rd file which prevented the manual to be created.
+* Fixed problem with URL in DESCRIPTION file

 ## Test environment
 * Ubuntu 16.04, R 3.4.3